Header Banner

 Why are sharks important?

-Additionally, sharks can act as effective carbon sinks - a phenomenon wherein when they die, they sink to the bottom of the ocean.
+Additionally, sharks can act as effective carbon sinks - a phenomenon that happens when they die and they sink to the bottom of the ocean.
 This is beneficial to us because most of the carbon and carbon dioxide in their bodies remains at the bottom of the sea with them rather than being released into the atmosphere and the air we breathe.
-This is true of all ocean creatures, and the larger the creature, the more carbon dioxide is kept out of the atmosphere.
+This is true of nearly all ocean creatures, and the larger the creature, the more carbon dioxide is kept out of the atmosphere.

 Finally, sharks help to move key nutrients for other ocean dwellers due to how they live.
 Their migration patterns as well as their travels between the depths and surface allows these nutrients to travel along with them and move through the ocean.
 If all those other sea dwellers couldn’t get these key nutrients, the impact could be devastating to life above and below the surface.
 Sharks help to keep a balance in the food chain.